 Our priority is to remediate hazardous materials in the legacy ponds and silos at Sellafield.
 We will also decommission redundant facilities at Sellafield whilst maintaining the infrastructure and capability across the site to sustain the operations of key supporting plants and services.
-Across the rest of the estate we will place Magnox reactors into care and maintenance, deliver Dounreay site to an Interim End State and take Harwell and Winfrith to site closure.
+Across the rest of the estate we will place Magnox reactors into care and maintenance, deliver Dounreay site to an Interim State and maintain Harwell and Winfrith in a safe and secure state.

-Key deliverables for the year 2011/2012 are as follows: Embedding the new optimised approach for Magnox decommissioning Magnox Magnox Swarf Storage Silos - complete the construction of Retrievals Machine 2 Sellafield Continue programme of asset improvements to manage ageing infrastructure of plant and buildings Sellafield Preparations for retrieval of Intermediate Level Waste (ILW) from the Active Waste Vaults Berkeley North & South Fuel Element Debris (FED) retrievals equipment commissioning Trawsfynydd Complete the draining, decontamination of 'hotspots' and sealing of the Dounreay Fast Reactor (DFR) Fuel Storage Ponds Dounreay
+Key deliverables for the year 2011/2012 are as follows: Embedding the new optimised approach for Magnox decommissioning Magnox Magnox Swarf Storage Silos - complete the construction of Retrievals Machine 2 Sellafield Continue programme of asset improvements to manage ageing infrastructure of plant and buildings Sellafield Preparations for retrieval of Intermediate Level Waste (ILW) from the Active Waste Vaults Berkeley North and South Fuel Element Debris (FED) civils preparation works Trawsfynydd Complete the draining, decontamination of 'hotspots' and sealing of the Dounreay Fast Reactor (DFR) Fuel Storage Ponds Dounreay